This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What will happen:

-- A CT scan, MRI, or ultrasound may be used to guide your healthcare provider during your biopsy.
-In some cases, a special scope may be put through a small incision in your abdomen.
-The scope is a long tube with a light and camera on the end.
+A CT scan, MRI, or ultrasound may be used to guide your surgeon during the biopsy.
+In some cases, a scope may be put through a small incision in your abdomen.
+The scope is a tube with a light and camera on the end.
 A long biopsy needle will then be inserted through your skin, or scope, and into your adrenal gland.
-Your healthcare provider may need to insert the needle more than once to get enough tissue for testing.
-The needle and scope will be removed once your healthcare provider has a large enough tissue sample for testing.
+Your surgeon may need to insert the needle more than once to get enough tissue for testing.
+The needle and scope will be removed when your surgeon has a large enough tissue sample for testing.

 After your procedure: